The Ultimate Startup Marketing Strategy

 I’ve tested a handful of these, including Outbrain, Zemanta, nRelate and Taboola.
 For driving backlinks and launching content they’re a powerful tool, although they can get quite expensive depending on the quality of your content.

-While my personal experiences with LinkedIn advertising has not been particularly positive, I must mention it here as I know of a few startups (particularly in the financial services industry) that have achieved great results by running targeted ads to people by their job title and sector.
+While my personal experiences with LinkedIn advertising has not been particularly positive, I know of a few startups (particularly in the financial services industry) that have achieved great results by running targeted ads to people by their job title and sector.

 In my opinion, the problem with LinkedIn Ads is banner blindness.
 The adverts don’t stand out, and appear in the same spot on every page, causing users to become ‘blind’ to them.